Kinovarobotics/Kinova-Kortex3-Link6/api_python/README.md

 Refer to the python quick start for Python installation details: [python_quick_start](../linked_md/python_quick_start.md)

 <a id="markdown-install-python-module-kortex-api--the-needed-dependencies" name="install-python-module-kortex-api--the-needed-dependencies"></a>
-## Install Kortex Python API and required dependencies
+## Install KINOVA KORTEX 3™ Python API and required dependencies

 Install what is needed to run the examples via a downloaded whl file (Python wheel package).